Raedin24/School/DCIT 312 Information Security Management/Module 2.md

+# 2.1 Operating System Overview
-# 2. Common Server Types and Threats
+# 2.2 Common Server Types and Threats
 - A server is a computer system that provides services to other machines over a network
 - A server is a high-performance computer that provides business services to external computers/clients through a network.
-## 2.1 Server Overview
+## 2.2.1 Server Overview
 Services provided by servers
 - Web applications
 - File download